nikhil-nayyar/nikhil-nayyar.github.io/content/_index.md

 # Hi, I'm Nikhil.

-## I write code, satire, and

-I'm currently engineer firmware at Bevi in Boston, MA
+I'm currently a firmware engineer at Bevi in Boston, MA

 I'm fairly active on LinkedIn, Github, and Goodreads.